RU

 The “Discussion” section contains 4 authors' materials ranging from 15,000 to 20,000 characters each on the issues previously announced to the participants (related to the topic of the current issue) and based on questions formulated by the Editorial Board.
 The authors can choose all questions or just several to answer.
 The column "Discussion" is peer-reviewed, and therefore, the materials must contain all units of the manuscript structure (see.
 Author’s Guide).
 The Editorial Board invites leading experts, representing different points of view, to participate in the discussion.

-The recommended length of manuscripts for sections “Reviews” and “Academic Chronicle” ranges from 12,000 to 15,000 characters (spaces included).
+The recommended length of manuscripts for section “Academic Chronicle” ranges from 15,000 to 18,000 characters (spaces included).
 The materials in these sections contain all units of a scientific article (see Author’s Guide).

 Opinions articulated in published articles reflect personal views of authors and could not coincide with those of the Editorial Board.

-The annual program of the NP/NP for 2024
+The annual programme of the NP/NP for 2024

 is looking as follows: